Formerly Executive Memorandum 78-39

 A representative from Financial Aid appointed by the Director of Financial Aid;

-A representative from Student Leadership and Involvement appointed by the Director
+A representative from Student Leadership and Involvement appointed by the Director of the University Center;

 Director of Service Learning or designee;